jmillanacosta/enm-rdf-nb/README.md

-# enm-ml-cytotoxicity
+# enm-rdf-nb
-This repository contains all Jupyter notebooks used to explore, clean, RDFy and analyze nanoparticle cytotoxicity datasets.
+This repository contains the notebooks used to develop the proof of concept for the nano-citotoxicity dataset RDFier I aim to develop as a full-fledged tool in the future.

+(Work in progress)